Cincy-bit/Monitor/README.md

 # Monitor

-A personal dashboard for tracking markets, news, your portfolio, weather, and Bitcoin miners on your local network — all in one customizable view.
+A personal dashboard for tracking markets, news, your portfolio, weather, and Bitcoin miners — all in one customizable view.
 It also doubles as a lightweight Nostr client.
 Enable Nostr Wallet Connect to zap posts, paste and pay invoices, or search and pay any lightning address.

 > **Platform:** macOS only (for now)